LikaloLLC/react-firebase-boilerplate/README.md

 This is based on tutorial by: http://leanpub.com/the-road-to-react-with-firebase

-if you still think want to run this make sure you populate the .env file with your firebase configuration `yarn install`
+# if you still think want to run this

+1. Make sure you populate the .env file with your firebase configuration
+2. `yarn install`
-`yarn build`
+3. `yarn build`